 The water filtration system will be completely replaced and updated for increased water circulation and purification — referred to as a Life Support System.
 And new shade structures will help provide more comfort to the flock.

 Humboldt penguins’ natural range is along the coastal regions of Peru and Chile.
 Their population has been steadily declining in recent decades, and they are classified as “Vulnerable” by the International Union for Conservation of Nature (IUCN) Red List.
 Threats to the species include unregulated and overfishing of prey species; entanglement and drowning in fishing nets; the effects of recurring El Niño weather patterns; and the commercial removal of guano for fertilizer, which disrupts penguin nesting and breeding.
-Humboldt penguins in human care live around 20 years, on average, but some live well into their 30s — like Jack, one of the Zoo’s Humboldt penguins, who recently turned 33.
+Humboldt penguins in human care live around 20 years, on average, but some live well into their 30s — like Jack, one of the Zoo’s Humboldt penguins, who’s 33.

 © 2024 Milwaukee County Zoo.
 All Rights Reserved | Privacy Policy